FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 To minimize flickering effect during transitions, make all the sliding images of the same size. <!-- we may need to fix this issue from Java or CSS at some point -->

 If you use more than one slider on the same page, make sure to give them different id.
 The same applies for the navigation arrows.

+## Repo Organization

+**Keep the navigation structure.** The location of docs .md files should mirror the navigation bar, with subfolders named after the organizational subsections of the bar.

+**Images and data.** All assets specific to an individual markdown file should be stored within an immediate sub-directory of the file, labeled accordingly.
+Please use `images/` and `data/` for the image and data files, respectively.
+Sharing assets between .md files in different locations is currently not allowed.
+If there is an exceptional case, please create a GithHub issue and tag a relevant maintainer.